remix-run/remix-website/data/posts/remix-vs-next.md

 And finally two tips:

-- Next.js uses a bundler "paths" config when the app is built to decide which commerce back end to use.
+- Next.js uses a bundler "paths" config when the app is built to decide which commerce backend to use.
 When you see imports for the commerce backend, it's first going through the path alias.
 - Remix `<Form action={url}>` defaults to the route that it's rendered in, so when you see a form, you need to know which route it rendered in or look at the HTML "action" value.
 That route's action will be called when the form is submitted.

-Godspeed and thanks for reading!
+Thanks for reading, and have fun using [Remix](https://remix.run)!

 [virginiacomp]: https://www.webpagetest.org/video/compare.php?tests=220110_BiDcDD_0efab63a7ceb7ef24e84494b2d6a933b,220110_AiDc3Q_868147ad9eb0337cd50613d7533f5516,220110_BiDcG6_0cc4b5af934d585a72d0cba20f9b3eb6
 [virginiacompgif]: /blog-images/posts/remix-vs-next/virginia-comp.gif